svga/SVGAPlayer-iOS/readme.md

 ### 1.1.6

+Change CADisplayLink mode to NSRunLoopCommonModes, SVGAPlayer will not pause while ScrollView tracking.

-CADisplayLink 的执行模式改为 NSRunLoopCommonModes，ScrollView 滚动时，SVGAPlayer 将不再被暂停。
+CADisplayLink 的执行模式改为 NSRunLoopCommonModes，ScrollView 滚动时，SVGAPlayer 将不再被暂停。)

 ### 1.1.4

-改进 SVGAParser 在多任务处理时，存在的并发锁以及线程安全问题。

-### 1.1.1

-SVGAPlayer 的第 2 个版本，对应 SVGA-1.1.0 协议，支持矢量动画，向下兼容 SVGA-1.0.0 协议。

-### 0.1.0

-SVGAPlayer 的第 1 个版本，对应 SVGA-1.0.0 协议，支持位图（位移、旋转、拉伸、透明度）动画。
+Improve SVGAParser under multi-thread.

 ## SVGA Format

-* SVGA 是一个私有的动画格式，由 YY UED 主导开发。
+* SVGA is an opensource animation library, develop by YY UED.
+* SVGA base on SVG's concept, but not compatible to SVG.
-* SVGA 由 SVG 演进而成，与 SVG 不兼容。
+* SVGA can play on iOS/Android/Web.
-* SVGA 可以在 iOS / Android / Web(PC/移动端) 实现高性能的动画播放。

 @see http://code.yy.com/ued/SVGA-Format